Our list of 8 best Wi-Fi analyzer apps for Mac

 1. Wifi Explorer

-Wifi Explorer lists all the networks within range of your Mac and displays their SSID, MAC address, device manufacturer, signal strength and more.
+Wifi Explorer lists all the networks within range of your Mac and displays their SSID, MAC address, device manufacturer, signal strength, and more.
 It also shows a graphical illustration of networks and allows you to see where signals overlap or networks conflict with each other.
 Each signal is given a rating depending on its signal/noise ratio.
 There’s also a column in the table where you can add your own notes.
-Wifi Explorer supports 2.4GHz and 5GHz bands, and 20, 40, 60, and 80MHz frequencies.
+Wifi Explorer supports 2.4GHz and 5GHz bands as well as 20, 40, 60, and 80MHz frequencies.
 And it works with 802.11a/b/g/n/ac/ax networks.

 3. WiFi Speed Test tools

 WiFi Speed Test tools allows you to test the speed of your broadband connection as well as gather details on Wi-Fi networks within range.
 There’s a menu bar item that allows you to view the most important details without opening the app.
 Within the app itself, you can see details of SSIDs and access points, including IP and MAC addresses and even the ISP to which they are connected.
 You can also filter according to SSID, channel, security, and other details.
 A graphical display shows which frequencies and channels are in use and where they overlap.
 And, of course, you can check signal strength, noise, and interference for each network.
 WiFi Speed Tools also supports macOS’ Dark Mode.